 - Chihuahuas like to be warm and they don't tolerate cold well.
 You may need to put your dog in a sweater for walks in cold weather.
 You'll note that your dog will seek out warm places in your home, like near the heat, in the sun, or on a blanket.

 Diet and Nutrition

-Due to their small size, Chihuahuas need only 1/4 to 1/2 cups of dry food per day.
-You will need to monitor your dog to ensure he is not getting overweight as obesity can lead to a shorter lifespan.
+Due to their small size, Chihuahuas need only 1/4 to 1/2 cup of dry food per day.
+You will need to monitor your dog to ensure it is not getting overweight, as obesity can lead to a shorter lifespan.
 Consult your veterinarian about an appropriate diet if your pet has a health condition or is gaining too much weight.

 More Dog Breeds and Further Research

-If you would like to share your life with an adorable Chihuahua, take the time to do your research first.
+If you'd like to share your life with an adorable Chihuahua, take the time to do your research first.
 Talk to your veterinarian, other Chihuahua owners, reputable Chihuahua breeders, and Chihuahua rescue groups to learn more.